jwworth/jakeworth/content/blog/my-annual-review-2017.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">The biggest boost for my career the past five years wasn&#39;t working at Facebook or being a manager, it was developing public speaking skills.</p>&mdash; Charity Majors (@mipsytipsy) <a href="https://twitter.com/mipsytipsy/status/912103246017294336?ref_src=twsrc%5Etfw">September 24, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Submitting CFPs had many incredible side effects.
 In the process of workshopping ideas, I prepared a group of small talks for Meetups, and learned a [lot](/how-i-talk).
-It forced me to stick with ideas for a long time, synthesize information, and practice commanding a room.
-And it led to an unforgettable speaking opportunity at RailsConf.
-Most importantly, it made me a better consultant and developer in ways I'm still discovering.
+It forced me to stick with ideas for a long time, synthesize, and practice commanding a room.
+And it led to an unforgettable opportunity at RailsConf.
+Most importantly, it made me a better developer in ways I'm still discovering.

 Why ten?
 They say one in ten CFPs is selected.
 This year I submitted eleven CFPs; one was selected.
-I'm an average submitter; recognizing this has been an odd relief.
+I'm an average submitter.
 I'm not Sandi Metz.
 But I could be Stephen King, who submitted dozens of manuscripts before his first publication and went on to an illustrious career.
 If I want another shot, I'll need to submit at least another ten CFPs.

 ### Thank You's